-I printed my driving history certificate and included it with a copy of my UAE license and passport at the driving centre.
+I printed my driving history certificate and included it with a copy of my UAE license and passport at the driving center.

-I had already started reading the MTO driver’s handbook prior to going to the driving centre but I was only halfway through.
+I had already started reading the MTO driver’s handbook prior to going to the driving center but I was only halfway through.

 I hadn’t planned to sit for the knowledge test the same day but since I was there, I went ahead and did it.